 Strasbourg Center: Engineering

 This fall-only program is open to second-year students in aerospace, bio, chemical, civil, electrical, environmental, and mechanical engineering programs.
 During your semester abroad, you’ll live in Strasbourg, a bustling and vibrant city on the border of France and Germany.
-You’ll begin your semester with a traveling seminar throughout the region, and you’ll have access to all of the activities and field trips arranged by the staff at the SU Strasbourg Center.
+You’ll begin your semester with a traveling seminar throughout the region, and you’ll have access to all of the activities and field trips arranged by the staff at the Syracuse Strasbourg Center.

 - Minimum GPA: 3.0